Match HVAC Supplier Invoices to Purchase Orders

 The fields you're actually comparing, line by line

-To match HVAC parts invoice to purchase order information, there is a specific, finite set of fields under comparison.
+For an HVAC parts invoice, the purchase-order match comes down to a specific set of fields.
 Naming them explicitly is what separates a real match from a glance-and-approve.

 Part number.
 On a typical HVAC supplier invoice, the line carries the manufacturer's part number — the SKU the supplier's own system uses.
 The PO, if it was written off a quote or a job materials list, often shows something else: an internal SKU from your own inventory system, or a free-text description like "Carrier 5HP condenser fan motor 208-230V."
 The match has to allow aliasing between those three forms.
 A strict string match on part number will fail most lines on a normal HVAC invoice, not because anything is wrong but because the three documents use three different names for the same physical part.